YOLO Evolution: A Comprehensive Benchmark and Architectural Review of YOLOv12, YOLO11, and Their Previous Versions: Benchmark Results

-\paragraph{\textbf{Computational Efficiency:}} As illustrated in Figures \ref{fig: proc time ships} and \ref{fig: time and gflop ships}, YOLOv3u-tiny achieved the fastest processing time at 2 ms, closely followed by YOLOv8n and YOLOv5un, both recording 2.3 ms. YOLOv10 and YOLO11 models also excelled in speed, with YOLOv10n and YOLO11n achieving rapid inference times of 2.4 ms and 2.5 ms, along with GFLOPs counts of 8.2 and 6.3, respectively.
-In contrast, YOLOv9e exhibited the slowest speed, with an inference time of 7.6 ms and a GFLOPs count of 189.3, highlighting the trade-off between accuracy and efficiency within the YOLOv9 family.
+\paragraph{\textbf{Computational Efficiency:}} As illustrated in Figure~\ref{fig: time and gflop ships}, YOLOv3u tiny achieved the fastest processing time at 2 ms, closely followed by YOLOv8n and YOLOv5un, recording 2.3 ms. YOLOv10 and YOLO11 models also excelled in speed, with YOLOv10n and YOLO11n achieving rapid inference times of 2.4 ms and 2.5 ms, along with GFLOPs counts of 8.2 and 6.3, respectively.
+In contrast, YOLOv12x exhibited the lowest speed, with 10.9 ms inference time and 198.5 GFLOPs count, highlighting the shortcomings of the newest YOLO family.

-\paragraph{\textbf{Overall Performance:}} The results in Table \ref{tab:evaluation ships} and Figures \ref{fig: map ships}, \ref{fig: prec ships}, and \ref{fig: proc time ships} demonstrate that YOLO11s and YOLOv10s excelled in accuracy while maintaining compact sizes, low GFLOPs, and quick processing times.
+\paragraph{\textbf{Overall Performance:}} The results in Figures \ref{fig: ships table}, \ref{fig: map ships}, \ref{fig: prec ships}, and \ref{fig: time and gflop ships} demonstrate that YOLO11s and YOLOv10s excelled in accuracy while maintaining compact sizes, low GFLOPs, and quick processing times.
 In contrast, YOLOv3u, YOLOv8x, and YOLOv8l fell short of expectations despite their larger sizes and longer processing times.
 These findings highlight the robustness and reliability of the YOLO11 family, particularly in improving the YOLO family's performance in detecting small and tiny objects while ensuring efficient processing.
-Additionally, the results reveal the underperformance of YOLOv9 models when faced with large datasets and small objects, despite their modern architecture.
+Additionally, the results reveal the underperformance of YOLOv9 models when faced with large datasets and small objects despite their modern architecture.

-\subsection{Discussion}

-Based on the performance of the models across the three datasets, we ranked them by accuracy, speed, GFLOps count, and size, as shown in Table \ref{tab:overall rank} to facilitate a comprehensive evaluation.
-For accuracy, the mAP50-95 metric was employed due to its capacity to assess models across a range of IoU thresholds, thus providing a detailed insight into each model's performance.
-For speed, models were sorted based on the total processing time, which encompasses preprocessing, inference, and postprocessing durations.
-The rankings range from Rank 1, indicating the highest performance, to Rank 28, denoting the lowest, with the respective rankings highlighted in bold within the table.
+\section{Discussion}